FarhadK2022/FarhadK2022/README.md

 # Hi there!
 My name is Farhad Koushan

-## I am a Software Engineer who likes to solve problems!
-Most of them being bugs I've created, but I thoroughly enjoy the hunt.
+## I am a Software Engineer who likes to solve problems and thoroughly enjoys the hunt!

-### I hope you enjoy checking out some of my projects!
-My dog thinks they're dope but that they cut into his walk time.
+### I hope you enjoy checking out some of my projects; My dog thinks they're dope but that they cut into his walk time.

 <!--